dwyl/product-owner-guide/readme.md

 ### A screenshot or mock up of a new design
 A picture which illustrates what the issue should be creating or a screenshot of an existing page showing where a bug is occurring.
-Remember to include mock ups of both mobile and desktop views.
+Remember to include mock ups of both mobile and desktop views for new designs.
+Give as much contextual detail as possible for bugs e.g. occurs on iPhone 8 and chrome on desktop - see screenshots.

 <img src="https://user-images.githubusercontent.com/16775804/34988677-617ac428-fab7-11e7-9f07-3c47a84d2ab5.png" width=150px />